-The Agency does not anticipate manufacturing the new product would jeopardize the continued existence of any listed species, or result in the destruction or adverse modification of the habitat of any such species identified under the Endangered Species Act (ESA).
-The applicant stated that there are no plans of expanding the facility production beyond its current permitted level.
-The applicant reviewed the U.S. Fish and Wildlife Services' (U.S. FWS) critical habitat and endangered species maps.
-According to the maps, three threatened species (two plants, and one northern long-eared bat), and one endangered
+The Agency does not anticipate manufacturing the new product would jeopardize the continued existence of any listed species or result in the destruction or adverse modification of the habitat of any such species identified under the Endangered Species Act (ESA).
+The applicant stated that manufacturing the new product would not require expansion of the facility.
+The applicant reviewed the U.S. Fish and Wildlife Service's (U.S. FWS) critical habitat and endangered species maps.
+According to the maps, three threatened species (two plants, and one northern long-eared bat), and one endangered freshwater mussel species are listed in the city of Richmond and the bordering counties (Henrico and Chesterfield